getodk/central-frontend/packages/common/src/fixtures/REAMDE.md

 - [`test-scenario`](./test-scenario): Fixtures in this directory are _derived from_ those in `test-javarosa`, with a naming convention appending `-alt` as a suffix to their base name.
 These fixtures are intended to have only minor modifications from their counterparts in the upstream `test-javarosa` directory.
 They should also not be modified, except to either reflect changes from JavaRosa upstream, or to demonstrate key behavioral differences in the tests referencing them.

+- [`preview-service`](./preview-service/): Fixtures in this directory are used as real world Forms in the Web Form preview service.
+It contains XLSForms to be serve as downloadable resource from the service.
+XForms are generated using [pyxform](https://github.com/XLSForm/pyxform) / [xlsform-online](https://getodk.org/xlsform/) service and should not be manually modified.

 All other sub-directories are intended to provide ad hoc categorization of the rest of the project's XForms fixtures.
 The fixtures they contain may be referenced for general purpose across the project's packages.

 ## Important note re: formatting